Intelligent-Instruments-Lab/iil.is/src/routes/news/phd3-advert.md

 <script> import CaptionedImage from "../../components/Images/CaptionedImage.svelte" </script>

 <CaptionedImage
-  src="news/phd3advert.jpg"
+  src="news/phd3-6846.jpg"
-  alt="A smiling young woman sitting in front of a drum, holding a magnetic controller.
-In the background there is a screen with visualisation of data." caption="Want to join the team?
-Application details below."/>
+  alt="A smiling young woman holding a magnetic controller.
+In the background there is a screen with visualisation of data." caption="Esther Thorvalds is researching interactive sonification of DNA to raise awareness of Iceland’s breast cancer-related BRCA2 gene mutation.
+Can scientists use Nicola Privato’s Magnetic Discs to navigate this complex data terrain and gain haptic intuition?"/>

 **How can we use sonic instruments to explore complex data?**